nootanghimire/zen-test-backend/readme.md

 #Build
-  - See .travis.yml for all build scripts
+  - See .travis.yml for all build script

+#Broken Things
+  - Angular (or more correct, JS, or more correct Web Standards) Date Validation is kind of broken (angularjs issue  #6881)